 I am often asked by new knitters (or experienced knitters that have only just recently discovered charity knitting) what they can knit for charity.

 The short answer is, almost anything!
-I’ve been writing about charity knitting for almost 8 years.
+I’ve been writing about charity knitting since 2011.
 And I’m constantly amazed at the ingenious ways people use yarn to improve the lives of others.

 The longer answer, of course, is that needy people seem to benefit most from a handful of items.